salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 For mobile virtual devices, specify the device ID to preview.
 If omitted, the first available virtual device will be used.

+# error.no-project

+This command is required to run from within a Salesforce project directory. %s

 # error.fetching.app-id

 Unable to determine App Id for %s